Point & click to forbid/allow any class of requests made by your browser. Use it to block scripts, iframes, ads, facebook, etc.

 * Faded green square: the whitelist status is inherited because the entry is graylisted.

-The top-left cell in the matrix ("all") represents the default global setting, which allows you to choose whether allowing or blocking everything is the default behavior.
+The top-left cell in the matrix, the "all" cell, represents the default global setting, which allows you to choose whether allowing or blocking everything is the default behavior.
 Some prefer to allow everything while blocking exceptionally.
 My personal preference is of course the reverse, blocking everything and allowing exceptionally.